davidpneal/powershell/Disable-UserAccount/README.md

 ### Requirements:
 * Connect Functions - these functions handle the connections to the Office 365 environment.
 They are available under the PowerShell\Office 365 folder.
-* If the script will delegate user accounts, the Set-MailboxDelegation function from the Office 365 filder will also need to be available.
+* If the script will delegate user accounts, the Set-MailboxDelegation function from the Office 365 folder will also need to be available.
 * Active Directory module.